See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 2024 broke 2022's calendar year record, helped by the bloodiest December seen in the past twelve years (63 killed), and four other month-specific records for bloodshed in March (55), June (51), July (67), and September (58).
 A State of Emergency (SoE) was declared on December 30th.

-**Again, compare this allegation with the authorities' observations of late 2019, from the same JSC Report, Pg.
+**Again, compare this allegation with the authorities' observations of late 2019/early 2020, from the same JSC Report, Pg.
 10, points o) and p).

-The SoE ended on April 13th, at which point there were 112 murders for the year, 48 less than 2024’s 160 at that date.
-However, murders did not return to the usual high levels after the SoE, not in May, or June, or July.
-The SoE was judged a failure by the then Opposition, and understandably so.
-Fewer than 1% of alleged gangsters were charged, and fewer than 2% of illegal firearms were seized.
-Logically then, the General Election was the next event most likely to have impacted the murder toll, as apparently happened in 2015.
+The SoE ended on April 13th, at which point there were 112 murders for the year, 48 less than 2024’s 160 at that date, a 30% drop.
+112 murders in 103 days, still more than one per day during a State of Emergency.
+However, murders did not return to the high levels of 2024 after the SoE, not in May, or June, or July, although a return to higher numbers [third-to-last paragraph] tends to be the norm.
+The SoE was judged a failure by an Opposition MP and we can understand why, if it is assumed that most gunmen and illegal firearms remained on the streets thereafter.
+Logically then, the General Election was the next event most likely to impact the murder toll, as apparently happened in 2015.

-On July 18th 2025 the nation found itself under another SoE due to an alleged "threat" that had nothing to do with homicide levels according to the TTPS.
-Naturally, citizens can't be blamed for speculating: Who exactly was under threat?
+On July 18th 2025, the nation found itself under another SoE due to an alleged "threat" that had nothing to do with homicide rates according to the TTPS [9th paragraph].
+Naturally then, citizens can't be blamed for speculating: Who exactly was under threat?
 What did they do or not do that angered and united the criminal elements?
-Did they make any arrangements with these criminals, and then not keep their side of the deal?
+Did they make any arrangements with these criminals and then not keep their side of the deal?

 So much bloodshed over the years has had immeasurably negative psychological and economic effects on our nation as a whole, and on traumatized families who will never be the same again.
-We are demanding answers on what or who was behind what can be described as an almost decade-long, deliberate and cold-blooded massacre.
+Though we acknowledge the unprecedented disruption caused by COVID-19 at an inopportune time, two pressing questions remain.
+What did the authorities subsequently do about the very serious allegations in the interim JSC report linked above, even as some of these allegations became a sordid reality in the lives and deaths of citizens of T&T?
+More importantly, who was behind what can be described as an almost decade-long, deliberate and cold-blooded massacre?
 We can't just call hundreds of victims "collateral damage" and move on.
-What was done in the darkness must come to light.
+Anything done in the darkness must eventually come to light, justice demands it.

 If allegations published in the media and by our Parliament are true, as Trinidad & Tobago Police Service statistics suggest they are, hundreds of innocent citizens have been murdered in this country in the last decade for the sake of a political agenda.
 Therefore going forward, Trinidad & Tobago may need its own modified version of South Africa's Truth and Reconciliation Commission: